Shepherd's Bush

-Shepherd's Bush is a district of West London, England, within the London Borough of Hammersmith and Fulham 4.9 mi west of Charing Cross, and identified as a major metropolitan centre in the London Plan.
+Shepherd's Bush is a suburb of West London, England, within the London Borough of Hammersmith and Fulham 4.9 mi west of Charing Cross, and identified as a major metropolitan centre in the London Plan.

 Although primarily residential in character, its focus is the shopping area of Shepherd's Bush Green, with the Westfield London shopping centre a short distance to the north.
 The main thoroughfares are Uxbridge Road, Goldhawk Road and Askew Road, all with small and mostly independent shops, pubs and restaurants.
-The Loftus Road football stadium in Shepherd's Bush is home to Queens Park Rangers.
+Loftus Road football stadium in Shepherd's Bush is home to Queens Park Rangers.
 In 2011, the population of the area was 39,724.

 The district is bounded by Hammersmith to the south, Holland Park and Notting Hill to the east, Harlesden and Kensal Green to the north and by Acton and Chiswick to the west.
 White City forms the northern part of Shepherd's Bush.
 Shepherd's Bush comprises the Shepherd's Bush Green, Askew, College Park & Old Oak, and Wormholt and White City wards of the borough.